Compensation Calculator – Check How Much You Can Claim

 A failure on the part of your employer to provide the likes of adequate personal protective equipment (like steel toe cap boots or non-slip shoes) can lead to accidents like slips, trips and falls or chemical burns.

 If you’ve fallen victim to such an incident, it’s natural to wonder if you’re entitled to compensation and if so, how much you could get.
 That’s why we’ve created our accident at work claim calculator.

 Using this free tool, you can reflect upon who may have been at fault, enter information about the injuries sustained and whether you experienced any loss of earnings.
-You’ll then be provided with a short report that sets out how much compensation you could receive and the steps you can take to claim it.
+You’ll then be provided with a short report that sets out how much compensation you could receive.